Shopify/krane/README.md

 Contributions to help us support additional resource types or increase the sophistication of our success heuristics for an existing type are especially encouraged!
 (See tips below)

+We have a slack channel _krane_ on https://kubernetes.slack.com for discussions that don't make sense as a github issue.
+All our welcome.

 ## Feature acceptance guidelines

 - This project's mission is to make it easy to ship changes to a Kubernetes namespace and understand the result.
 Features that introduce new classes of responsibility to the tool are not usually accepted.